 MassDEP encourages the development of I/A technologies with performance superior to conventional systems.
-As of December 2003, approximately 2200 I/A systems are installed and operating in Massachusetts, and several hundred more are approved and installed each year.
+As of December 2003, approximately 2200 I/A systems were installed and operating in Massachusetts, and several hundred more are approved and installed each year.
 To ensure that the use of I/A systems will protect public health and the environment, MassDEP has a three-tiered approval process for new technologies: Piloting, Provisional Use, and General Use.

 - Recirculating sand filters and humus/composting toilets are certified for General Use, subject to certain conditions.